 Unpredictable February weather means Boston hotels continue to offer excellent deals - but they start going up in March, so visit while they're still low!

 Many hotels offer attractive Valentine's Day packages for the entire month of February.

-If you're planning a trip to visit some of Boston's many university and colleges, February is an ideal time to tour if you want to see if you'll like the climate.
+If you live outside of the Northeast and are planning a trip to visit some of Boston's many university and colleges, February is an ideal time to if you'll like our climate.

 Average February high temperature: 39° F